Below are a number of frequently asked questions and the answer to each. If you have a question not answered here

 “Msg & data rates may apply” means there is no extra cost to receive alerts, but that standard message rates and data charges from the subscriber’s carrier apply when sending and/or receiving text messages through SimpleTexting.

-The CTIA and the wireless carriers do not allow any SMS programs to operate on their networks that may promote Depictions or endorsements of violence, inappropriate or adult content, profanity or hate speech, illegal or illicit drugs.
+The CTIA and wireless carriers do not allow any SMS programs to operate on their networks that may promote depictions or endorsements of violence, inappropriate or adult content, profanity or hate speech, or illegal or illicit drugs.

-SimpleTexting also reservers the right to refuse service for any reason or to cancel accounts that do not follow our terms and conditions.
+SimpleTexting also reserves the right to refuse service for any reason or to cancel accounts that do not follow our terms and conditions.

 A campaign allows you to collect mobile phone numbers that you can text future offers to.
-For example, a business will invite customers to text a keyword to their shortcode in order for their customers to sign up to receive future text message communications.
+For example, a business will invite customers to text a keyword to their short code so people can sign up to receive future text message communications.

-An autoresponder allows you to create one-time text messages to your customer.
-For example, an autoresponder would be when to tells their customers to text their keyword to your short code in order to receive a text message response that includes information about your business such as hours, website links, or other information.
+An autoresponder allows you to create one-time text messages to your customers.
+For example, you could have your customers text a keyword to your short code to get information about business hours, website links, and more.

-You can manage your autoresponders by logging in to the SimpleTexting app and navigate to “Messaging”, then click “Autoresponders”.
+You can manage your autoresponders by logging in to SimpleTexting and navigating to Messaging and then Autoresponders.

 After logging in to SimpleTexting, click Apps, then Polling Subscribers.
 To make your first question, click Create Poll.
 Fill out the fields and push your question out to your subscribers.
 You can see the results right in the SimpleTexting app.

 After logging in to SimpleTexting, go to Apps, then Text-to-Win.
 Enter a name for your campaign, for your own reference.
 Then, choose your subscription type.
 Generally, contests will be keyword opt-in, which means users will text a keyword to 555888 to participate.
 You can also add users through a web form or manually, if desired.

-To chang eyour autoresponder message login to the SimpleTexting app, click “Messaging”, then click “Autoresponders” to view a list of your autoresponders.
+To change your autoresponder message, log in to SimpleTexting, click Messaging, and then click Autoresponders to view a list of your autoresponders.
 Select the autoresponder you’d like to edit and then update the message.